user00000001/TesraMainChain/README.md

 ## Running tesramain

-### Full node on the main wanchain network
+### Full node on the main tesramainchain network

-By far the most common scenario is people wanting to simply interact with the wanchain network: create accounts; transfer funds; deploy and interact with contracts.
+By far the most common scenario is people wanting to simply interact with the tesramainchain network: create accounts; transfer funds; deploy and interact with contracts.
 For this particular use-case the user doesn't care about years-old historical data, so we can fast-sync quickly to the current state of the network.
 To do so: